php-fig/fig-standards/accepted/PSR-2-coding-style-guide.md

 4. Classes, Properties, and Methods
 -----------------------------------

-The term "class" refers to all classes, interfaces, and traits.
+The term "class" refers to all classes, interfaces, and traits except in 4.1.

 ### 4.1.
 Extends and Implements